rism-international/marcxml-tools/README.md

 -i: Specify the name of your input file.
 -o: You can name your output file.
 Default file is out.xml
 -z: Compresses your file with zip.
--v: Shows the recent version number of Record filter.
+-v: Shows the recent version number of marcxml filter.